MAD9137/f2024/docs/assessment/README.md

 ## Quizzes

 - A typical quiz is a set of questions about topics discussed in the previous week
-- We plan to have 10 quizzes at the end of each Friday's classes starting on week 2.
+- We plan to have 10 quizzes at the end of each Friday's (310) or Wednesdays(300) classes starting on week 2.

 ## Final project